 Futhark syntax.
 A binary input format is also supported; see

 Binary Data Format.
 The result of the entry point is printed

 Only a subset of all Futhark values can be passed to an executable.
 Specifically, only primitives and arrays of primitive types are supported.
 In particular, nested tuples and arrays of tuples are not permitted.
 Non-nested tuples are supported are supported as simply flat values.
 This restriction is not present for Futhark programs compiled to libraries.
 If an entry point returns any such value, its printed representation is unspecified.
 As a special case, an entry point is allowed to return a flat tuple.

-Instead of compiling, there is also an interpreter,
+Instead of compiling, there is also an interpreter, accessible as

 2.1.1.
 Executable Options¶